Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

 - Publishing.

-How do I know if a religious studies degree is right for me?
+Which religious studies degree is right for me?

 The bachelor’s degree in religious studies may be a good fit if you’re interested in learning about how religion impacts society in cultures around the world.
 In pursuit of this degree, you’ll expand your knowledge about religious traditions and take a magnified look at practices concerning diet, rites marking life traditions and more.
 This religious studies degree is applicable whether you’re already working in a related field or you’re passionate about exploring world religions.

-Does my religious studies degree say 'online'?
+Will my diploma say ‘online’?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-Featured religious studies degree courses
+Religious studies courses

 REL 101: Religion, Culture and Public Life (HU & G)

-REL 307: Religion: Theory and Practice (L or HU)
+REL 307: Religion: Theory and Practice

 REL 406: Religious Studies Capstone I